 Ty Amorosano, M.S., Coastal Engineering Specialist – Responsible for reviewing and providing specific engineering responses for project scope of work documents and permit-related documents, beach and inlet management strategies and program development.
 Assist with the preparation of inlet management plans for adoption by the department.

-Sarah Lindeman, Coastal Geologist - Responsible for assisting ORCP's beach and inlet management staff and regulatory programs with geologic reviews and analysis.
+Sarah Lindeman, Coastal Geologist - Responsible for assisting RCP's beach and inlet management staff and regulatory programs with geologic reviews and analysis.
 Acts as project manager for the online Regional Offshore Sand Source Inventory database and map server.

 Michael Manausa, M.S., Coastal Engineering Specialist – Responsible for historical shoreline change analysis and 30-year erosion projections, storm erosion model studies and slope stability analysis, and other reviews and analyses in support of the Coastal Construction Control Line Program.